perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 types, for example, can yield JSON that uses the wrong type for one value or the other.
 Perl’s lack of native booleans produces a similar effect.

-The encoding problems discussed above, though, are particularly nefarious because correcting for them requires a deeper understanding of all of this.
+The encoding problems discussed above, though, are especially nefarious because accommodating them requires a good understanding of all of the above.
-For example, most developers can accommodate `{"age": "9"}` easily enough because typecasting from `"9"` (string) to `9` (number) is commonplace.
+Most developers can accommodate something like `{"age": "9"}` easily enough because typecasting from `"9"` (string) to `9` (number) is commonplace.
 But how many would see `"Ã©"` and think, “ah!
 I simply have to treat those characters’ code points as bytes then decode those bytes as UTF-8!”
 Some